Tony Hancock 12th May, 1924 – 24th June, 1968

-Continuing our 60th anniversary celebrations of Hancock’s Half Hour, this week we look at some of those involved in Britain’s first sitcom.
+Continuing our 60th anniversary celebrations of Hancock’s Half Hour, to close the week we’ll look at some of those behind the show: starting with the lad himself.

 Regarded by many as perhaps the greatest post war comedian of his generation, here we take a look at the life and career of Tony Hancock.